CodeLinaro-mirror/la_toolchain_android_rust/README.md

 check the response from the server to make sure the change went through.

 You'll need to get these changes +2'd and merged before you can proceed.

-*Things that can go wrong*: 1.
-Help, Gerrit won't take my update!

-First, try again.
-Sometimes Gerrit is just flaky and will take it on the second or third try.

-If that's still not working, you are likely hitting a size limitation (for example, because `rustc` updated it's LLVM revision, so the diff is bigger than usual).
-In this case, you will need to work with the build team to get them to use a "direct push" to skip gerrit's hooks.
-Look at the initial import [bug](http://b/137197907) for an example conversation about importing oversized changes.

 ### Step 8-S: Wait for builds